aathanush/SentimentAnalysisML/README.md

 # SentimentAnalysisML

-''' sentiment analysis using Machine Learning for Audio files and text files'''
+*sentiment analysis using Machine Learning for Audio files and text files*